Read This First

 Prompt 2: Provide scores (0-10) along those 13 dimensions for the three selected philosophical writings.

-The real issue is what The three selected philosophical writings changes once it becomes precise.
+The three selected philosophical writings

 The scores should be presented as reader-facing diagnostics rather than final verdicts on the philosophical worth of the texts.
 A difficult work can be valuable precisely because it refuses quick access; an accessible work can be shallow if it removes the tensions that make the subject worth reading.